microsoft/Win2D/README.md

 # Win2D

 Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
-It is available to C# and C++ developers writing Windows apps for Windows 8.1, Windows Phone 8.1 and Windows 10.
+It is available to C#, C++ and VB developers writing Windows apps for Windows 8.1, Windows Phone 8.1 and Windows 10.
 It utilizes the power of Direct2D, and integrates seamlessly with XAML and CoreWindow.